-The listed investment revaluation reserve represents the aggregate unrealised gains / (losses) on the investment portfolio.
+The listed investment revaluation reserve represents the aggregate unrealised gains / (losses) on the fixed asset investment portfolio and current asset money market investments.

 The investment property revaluation reserve represents the aggregate unrealised gains / (losses) on the investment property.

 The Jen Johnson bursary gives successful applicants the opportunity to attend Congress (a biennial event) by providing help with the costs.